OUR FIRM

 Managing Director

-Ms. Whitehouse is a Managing Director and founding member of Newmarket Capital.
-She is also the Lead Portfolio Manager for Newmarket’s credit risk sharing investments.
+Ms. Whitehouse is a Managing Director and founding member of Newmarket.
+She is also the Lead Portfolio Manager for IIFC IV, having served in the same capacity for IIFC III.
 Her primary responsibilities are the origination, structuring, and management of investments.
-Prior to founding Newmarket, Ms. Whitehouse served as a Director at Mariner Investment Group.
-She has led the origination and structuring for multiple SRT investments, and is a frequent speaker at various industry conferences.
+Prior to founding Newmarket, Ms. Whitehouse served as a Director at Mariner Investment Group, where she also led the origination and structuring for multiple credit risk sharing investments.
+Ms. Whitehouse is a frequent speaker at various industry conferences.
 Prior to joining Mariner, Ms. Whitehouse served as an Analyst at Cohen & Company and completed the White House Internship Program.
 In 2019, Private Debt Investor named Ms. Whitehouse one of its “Rising Stars.”
-Ms. Whitehouse earned her BA in Political Science with Honors from Yale University in 2011 and her Masters of Liberal Arts with a focus in Sustainable Development from the University of Pennsylvania in 2018.
+Ms. Whitehouse earned her BA in Political Science with Honors from Yale University and her Masters of Liberal Arts with a focus in Sustainable Development from the University of Pennsylvania.
 Building on her professional experience, her master’s thesis explored capital management practices at multilateral development banks.

 Thierry Adant